Blood Collection Device Validation for Patients Taking Blood Thinners

 No, you do not have to stop taking your current medications.
 The trial specifically seeks participants who are currently on anticoagulants (blood thinners).

-Is blood collection safe for people on blood thinners?
+What prior data suggests that this blood collection device is safe for patients on blood thinners?

-How does this blood collection device differ from other treatments for patients on blood thinners?
+What evidence suggests that this blood collection device is effective for patients on blood thinners?

 This trial is for adults over 18 who are currently taking blood thinners like Pradaxa®, Xarelto®, Eliquis®, Coumadin®, Normiflo ®, Fragmin®, or Lovenox®.
 Participants must be able to travel to a lab for a blood draw.